Category Archives: James Dean

 James Dean wasn’t with us for very long, tragically dying at the tender age of twenty-four, but he made three films: Rebel Without a Cause (1955), Giant (1956), and East of Eden (1955), all-powerful showcases and unique.

 Based on the John Steinbeck novel of the same name, the story is also a biblical retelling of Cain and Abel, brothers who clash and spar.
-Director, Elia Kazan, famous for supporting and using Method actors in his films, was able to get a tremendous performance out of Dean, which was key to the empathetic nature of the film.
+Director, Elia Kazan, famous for supporting and using Method actors in his films, got a tremendous performance out of Dean, which was key to the empathetic nature of the film.

 The key to East of Eden is that it reflects on several characters, who are both good andĀ bad, possessing qualities of each, detailing their struggles.

 Nobody is completely good or completely bad.
 The story is an analysis of good versus evil and the multitude of layers that exist between both extremes.
-It’s complicated, which makes the experience juicy, truthful, and brilliant.
+This makes the experience juicy, truthful, and brilliant.

 Set during World War I, around 1917, two sunny coastal California towns are the backdrop for the action, Cal Trask (Dean) perceives his father, farmer Adam (Raymond Massey) as favoring Cal’s brother, Aron (Richard Davalos), which leads to much resentment, jealousy, and conflict.
 Aron is the apple in Adam’s eye, and we wonder why.

-Furthering the drama is that Cal is in love with Aron’s girlfriend, Abra (Julie Harris) who doesn’t rebuff any advances.
+Furthering the drama is Cal’s love for Aron’s girlfriend, Abra (Julie Harris) who doesn’t rebuff any advances.
 Cal and Aron’s mother, Kate (Jo Van Fleet), who they think is dead, is alive and well and running a brothel in a nearby town.
 Assuming a different name, she harbors secrets.

 East of Eden is packed with powerful scene after powerful scene and in more than one the allegiances and rooting values shift from character to character.